 Description of Planning Work: The Department will study the resources needed to improve and maintain ports and waterway connections in order to maximize return-on-investment for freight shipping in and out of Illinois.
 This study could include analysis of a number of aspects related to the marine transportation system in Illinois included but not limited to long range planning infrastructure improvements and emerging navigation technologies.

-Resulting Products: N/A Performing the work: N/A Timeframe for completing the work: N/A The cost of the work: N/A Name of Project: Sustainability Scorecard Plan Description of Planning Work: An agreement will be executed with the University of Illinois Chicago's College of Urban Planning and Policy in the 1st quarter of FY 15.
+Resulting Products: N/A

+Name of Project: Sustainability Scorecard Plan

+Description of Planning Work: An agreement will be executed with the University of Illinois Chicago's College of Urban Planning and Policy in the 1st quarter of FY 15.
 The agreement is currently being drafted by the Bureau of Business Services.

-Resulting Products: Performing the work: Timeframe for completing the work: The cost of the work: Name of Project: Freight Study for South and Central Cook County Description of Planning Work: An agreement with Cook County should be executed during the 1st quarter of FY 2015.
-Resulting Products: Performing the work: Timeframe for completing the work: The cost of the work:
+Name of Project: Freight Study for South and Central Cook County

+Description of Planning Work: An agreement with Cook County should be executed during the 1st quarter of FY 2015.
+Resulting Products: